Summary:

 Mineralisation in the region occurs principally in concordant reefs in flat, bedding parallel shears located mainly on shale partings within the Malmani Dolomites.
 These bodies are stratiform, and are generally stratabound, and occur near the base of these units.

 The discordant reefs (or cross-reefs) are characterised by a variety of gold mineralisation styles.
 At Rietfontein, a sub-vertical quartz-carbonate vein occurs which reaches up from the Basement Granites and passes to surface through the Transvaal.
-They are found throughout the Sabie-Pilgrims Rest Goldfield, and are commonly referred to as cross reefs, blows, veins, and leaders and exhibit varying assemblage of gold-quartz-sulphide mineralisation generally striking northeast to north-northeast.
+They are found throughout the SabiePilgrims Rest Goldfield, and are commonly referred to as cross reefs, blows, veins, and leaders and exhibit varying assemblage of gold-quartz-sulphide mineralisation generally striking northeast to north-northeast.
 They vary greatly in terms of composition, depth and diameter.
-In addition to the above, more recent eluvial deposits occur on the sides of some of the hills and are through to represent cannibalized mineralised clastic material resulting from the erosion of underlying reefs.
+In addition to the above, more recent eluvial deposits occur on the sides of some of the hills and are through to represent cannibalised mineralised clastic material resulting from the erosion of underlying reefs.
 Gold mineralisation is accompanied by various sulphides of Fe, Cu, As and Bi.

-Beta
+Beta Mine

 The Beta Reef occurs as a sub-horizontal or hydrothermal typical "flat reef" quartz-carbonate vein which strikes north-northeast, dips at about 3° to 7° to the west and pinches and swells down dip as well as along strike.
 The reef varies in width from waste-on-contact to nearly 3 m with a mean reef width of between 20 cm to 30 cm and is stratigraphically located within the dolomite of the Eccles Formation within the Malmani Subgroup of the Transvaal Supergroup.
 The gold-bearing material is mainly associated with pyrite with trace chalcopyrite with a minor presence of graphitic and carbonaceous material.

 The Beta Reef vein has been prospected to depths of about 550 m below surface by historical as well as more recent drill holes.
 The only available information is that which is available in the form of annotations on plans and various MS Excel™ spreadsheets.
 The deepest underground development reaches a depth of 360 m below surface.
-Exploration activity indicates the presence of a pay shoot towards the east-southeast of the current westernmost workings.
+Exploration activity indicates the presence of a pay shoot towards the east-southeast of the westernmost workings.

 The Beta Reef quartz vein follows the regional trend of bedding on a north-northeast to south-southwest strike orientation.
 It has been traced for nearly 2 km on strike and 2.5 km on dip and mined for at least 1.5 km down dip in the area of Beta Mine.

-The Beta Mine is split into an eastern and western section by the 30 m thick north-northeast to southsouthwest trending Beta Dyke which is thought to be diabasic in nature (of the late Vaalian age belonging principally to the Bushveld Complex) and intruded into the Transvaal Group.
+The Beta Mine is split into an eastern and western section by the 30 m thick north-northeast to south-south-west trending Beta Dyke which is thought to be diabasic in nature (of the late Vaalian age belonging principally to the Bushveld Complex) and intruded into the Transvaal Group.
 The dyke exhibits a scissor displacement on the Beta reef where in the north displacement is approximately 2 m down to the west.
 In the south this displacement increases to approximately 25 m to the west.

-Minor dykes and faulting occur within the Mine trending along the regional north-northeast to southsouthwest trending lineaments and generally have negligible displacements.
+Minor dykes and faulting occur within the Mine trending along the regional north-northeast to south-south-west trending lineaments and generally have negligible displacements.

-Frankfort
+Frankfort Mine

-CDM
+CDM Mine

 The resource model is however based on one reef only, referred to as the Rho Reef.
 It is uncertain if the historical sampling captured is the upper or lower reef.

-Rietfontein
+Rietfontein Mine